-- proper accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - all the information and explanations required for the audit were not received.
+- proper accounting records have not been kept; - the financial statements are not in agreement with the accounting records and returns; or - all of the information and explanations required for the audit were not received.

-Responsibilities of governors
+Responsibilities of the Governing Body

-As explained more fully in the Statement of Responsibilities of the Members of the Corporation set out on page 21, the Governing Body is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Governing Body determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of Responsibilities of the Members of the Governing Body set out on page 20, the Governing Body is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view, and for such internal control as the Governing Body determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.